aryankarim/MVC-PHP/README.md

 ## How To Demo:

--place MVC_PHP folder inside the root of your apache server -make sure AllowOverride All is configured inside your httpd config.
+- place MVC_PHP folder inside the root of your apache server
+- make sure AllowOverride All is configured inside your httpd config.
--visit `<apache_server>/MVC-PHP/todos`
+- visit `<apache_server>/MVC-PHP/todos`

 ## API routes